manganganath/distributed_anti-flocking/README.md

 # Running the code

+To start the simulation, run main.m file using MATLAB.
 Parameters can be found at the top of the main.m file.
-To start the simulation, run main.m file using MATLAB.
 This code was tested using MATLAB R2011b.

 # Video

+This short video illustrates anti-flocking and obstacle avoidance functions of 5 agents.
+More details can be found in the above paper.

 [![Watch the video](Screenshot.png)](https://www.youtube.com/watch?v=mm9QK8Q2gjM)